Kurrajong Natural Medicine Centre

 According to the Department of Health & Human Services, Victoria, Australia, when choosing an Acupuncturist, you should only choose a qualified, registered practitioner.

 Some healthcare professionals (other than Acupuncturists) offer acupuncture following completion of a short course.
-However, the philosophy and training of registered Acupuncturist is complex and extensive.
+However, the philosophy and training of registered Acupuncturist is complex and extends over several years.

 In the hands of an unskilled practitioner, acupuncture may lead to a number of problems including: